jcervelin/offer/README.md

 A simple RESTful to make offers

-It's an system which is possible add new offers, list and cancel.
+It's a system which is possible adding new offers, list and cancel.

 ## How do I build?
 ``` Shell